 The more reviews you get (even the bad ones), the more trust you earn, and this helps future customers make real buying decisions about you.

 Which dentist would you trust: the one with a 3-star rating from two patients, or the one with a 4.8-star rating from three hundred patients?

 Using a tool like Cloutly makes driving reviews easy, predictable and scalable.
 Instead of awkwardly asking your customers (one by one) for a review, Cloutly's review campaigns put the process on autopilot: driving 2-3x more reviews on the sites you choose, including Google and Facebook.

-If word-of-mouth is important to your business, try Cloutly free for 14 days and discover why it's an absolute game changer.
+If word-of-mouth is important to your business, try Cloutly free for 14 days.